opinionstage/opinionstage-wordpress-plugin/readme.txt

 = What is the difference between a Poll and a Survey =

-Polls include one question for getting a quick answer on a question.
+Polls include one question and are used for getting a quick answer on a question.
 Polls are often used for gathering opinions, getting feedback, running contents & competitions and generating engagement.
-Surveys include multiple questions in which only the survey creator can see the answers.
+Surveys include multiple questions of different types.
 Surveys are often used to gather feedback and insights.
-If you are still unsure whether to use a poll or a survey, contact our support team and we'd be happy to help.
+If you are still unsure whether to use a poll or a survey, contact our support team and we'll be happy to help.

 == Other Notes ==